AFASSoftware/maquette/docs/API.md

-## RenderLoop
+## Projector

-A renderLoop is an object that reschedules the rendering and projection of the virtual DOM at the right moment.
+A projector is an object that reschedules the rendering and projection of the virtual DOM at the right moment.
 It has the following properties:

-## RenderLoop.scheduleRender
+## Projector.scheduleRender

 ```js
 function scheduleRender()
 ```

-Signals the renderLoop that a render needs to take place at the next animation frame.
+Signals the projector that a render needs to take place at the next animation frame.

-## RenderLoop.destroy
+## Projector.destroy

 ```js
 function destroy()
 ```

 Makes sure that no more renderings take place.
+Note that calling `destroy()` is not mandatory.
+A projector is a passive object that will get garbage collected as usual if it is no longer in scope.

 ## Projection